 What holds most people back from having their own equipment at home is the belief that the top power racks cost an arm and a leg.
 But is that so?
 What if we told you that even the best power rack for home gym is pretty much accessible for anyone?

-Editor’s Recommendation: Top 6 Power Racks
+Editor’s Recommendation: Top 6 Power Racks in 2021

 Some of them are oriented to deadlifters, while others are more of all-in-one power cages with the lat package included.
 Some even include the bench and the assembly tools, in case you prefer to buy everything from one seller (and save on shipping costs).
 We only review the best racks that do provide great value for the money.